silky/ideas/README.md

     maybe this can all be solved by vim configurations, though (as with many of lifes problems).

+  1. **what-now**

+    looks at your timetable, and tells you what you should be doing now. will need to configure a timetable in some trivial json format.

+  1. **invalid premise detector**

+    imagine if it were possible to look at natural language statements and determine an incorrect premise, and have it pointed out. currently it's not feasible least-of-all because it isn't possible to programmatically review all statements.

+    but suppose it were (whether or not this is a good idea, it's becoming more feasible), then it would be possible to consider the existence of such a program.

+    it would look at each statement, and decide whether or not it is justified. for example:

+    s1: "it doesn't hurt to let people know about standard libraries when something new comes along"

+    could be analysed as invalid, because perhaps it _is_ bad, if say the standard libraries are bad, or similar. i.e. the above statement is only valid with certain assumptions.

+    perhaps alternatively this project could be something like 'assumptions identifier'; and for each statement it is able to work out the assumptions under which it is valid.

 # complete

   1. **laptop whiteboard**